antronerds/r2-training-courses/docs/Methylation_analysis.md

 ![](_static/images/Methylation/fig5-61.png)
 [**Figure 5-6: Probe location in the "Esteller" Heatmap**](_static/images/Methylation/fig5-61.png)

-In the probe table of the Megasampler select that probe, e.g. "cg16556145" or "cg25032595" as shown on the left and right side in Figure 5-7 respectively.
+In the probe table of the Megasampler select the probe, e.g. "cg16556145" or "cg25032595" as shown on the left and right side in Figure 5-7 respectively.
 In "Adjustable settings" in Figure 5-8, the user could change the order of the selected datasets.
 Change the order as follows, if they aren't in the right order yet: "Lokk" as "1", "Heyn" as "2" and "Esteller" as "3" (in Figure 5-8).
 This setting lets datasets be compared: "Lokk" as the first dataset, "Heyn" as the second dataset and "Esteller" as the third order.
 Click "Submit" button to proceed.
 Repeat the same process for the second probe "cg16556145" as shown on the right in Table 5-7.

 ![](_static/images/Methylation/fig5-7c.png)